 How does it compare with others?

 People will figure out the answers to their questions somehow and why not it be from you?
 You can be the one responsible for bringing the information that the people want.
 For that, they will be grateful.

 When People are Grateful To A Brand It Leads to More Revenue

 I want you to imagine the last time a company was super helpful to you.
-When they educated you or provided value in a way that you felt like you could trust and was unbiased.
+When they educated you or provide value in a way that you felt like you could trust and were unbiased.

 A super example of this is Hubspot.
 They have endless blogs, downloads, and even free software that you can download now all so you can get comfortable with the knowledge of sales and tracking the things they provide the tools for.
 They basically let you test drive their brand before making the investment.